THE PARENTING GUIDE : CHAPTER 7

 How A Fair System Builds Trust And Self-Esteem

-The GOOD PUPPY Children Behavioral & Emotional System keeps everyone in check.
-Parents can follow the System’s simple steps for avoiding stress, getting entangled in misbehavior, or over-punishing from emotional reactions.
+The System keeps everyone in check.
+Parents can follow the simple steps, avoiding stressful situations, getting entangled in misbehavior, or over-punishing from emotional reactions.
 Children will seek attention with good deeds and critical thinking.
 As they expect to lose privileges for bad behavior, they also expect to be rewarded for good behavior.
 Consistency in the application of all rewards and loss of privileges will teach the child to be consistent as well.

 How A Fair System Promotes Bonding